Gulnur-Altan/BB-Scenario/go/go-intro-0/en_step4.md

 (Tip: Activate Insert Mode with i, edit the code, exit with *Esc* + type *:wq* + press *enter* to save and exit) other editors can also be preferred.

-## Terminal
+## Editor

-You will be using the Alpine Linux image in the Terminal screen on the right.
+You will be using the Alpine Linux image in the Editor screen on the right.

 After writing the code, you are expected to execute it.
 For this purpose,

 *go run xxx.go*